Netcentric/accesscontroltool/README.md

 The ACTool also supports [loops, conditional statements and permissions for anonymous](docs/AdvancedFeatures.md).

-# Installation of ACL entries
+# Applying the ACL entries

-There are multiple options to [install the ACL entries](docs/Deploy.md) (e.g. install hook, JMX and upload listener) to your target system.
+There are multiple options to [apply the ACL entries](docs/ApplyConfig.md) (e.g. install hook, JMX and upload listener) to your target system.

 ## JMX interface